jamulussoftware/jamuluswebsite/_translator-files/translate-with-omegat.md

 # Guide for translating .po files using OmegaT

-If you're just going to edit a single .po file, or translate a short one, it may be easier to simply use an editor like QtLinguist, Virtaal, Lokalize, Gtranslator, etc. which allow you to edit the .po file directly, in-place, without the need to copy/paste it anywhere, and without really needing to learn how to use these tools - they are very intuitive to use.
-However, if you intend to work through all the website documents, these applications have cluttered GUIs that will make translating a large volume of text quite uncomfortable.
-In addition, they can't give you (except for Lokalize) a complete overview of all the files as a single project, meaning that if you want to check the state of translations, you have to open them one by one, which is time-consuming and inefficient.
+If you're just going to edit a single .po file, or translate a short one, it may be easier to simply use an editor like Poedit, which allows you to edit the .po file directly, in-place, without the need to copy/paste it anywhere, and without really needing to learn how to use this tool - it is very intuitive to use.
+However, if you intend to work through all the website documents, this application has a small, restricted text editor window that will make translating a large volume of text quite uncomfortable.

 OmegaT lets you group all files into a single project and can give you information on all of them in a single place.
 Its interface is also much more convenient to work with.
 However, as a more advanced tool, it requires some setting up.
 Once the initial setup has been done though, any future edits/translations are just a matter of copy/pasting a folder and firing up OmegaT.